thisyearnofear/good-dollar-login/README.md

 The app will open in your default browser at `http://localhost:3000`.

-## Features

-- Login with GoodDollar (DEV, PROD, and STAGING environments)
-- Display user information after successful login:
-  - Full Name
-  - Wallet Address
-  - Mobile Number
-  - Location
-  - Email

-## Environment Configuration
+## Configuration

-The app includes three different GoodDollar login configurations:

-- Development (DEV)
+The application uses a configuration file (`src/config.js`) that includes:

-- Production (PROD)
+- Production environment settings
+- Web URLs
+- Contract IDs
-- Staging (STAGING)
+- Redirect links

-Each environment uses different redirect links and contract IDs.

 ## Dependencies

+Main dependencies include:

-- React
+- React 17.0.2
-- @gooddollar/goodlogin-sdk
+- @gooddollar/goodlogin-sdk: 1.1.15
-- client-sdk-gooddollar
+- client-sdk-gooddollar: 1.0.20
 - Other React-related dependencies

 ## Available Scripts